How to share your Kami file

 We will explain the methods for sharing both types of files.

 You can share documents using the Share button in the top right corner of the menu bar in Kami.
-Using this method your collaborators will be able to open the file automatically into Kami.
+By using this method, people you share your file with will be able to open the file automatically into Kami.

 Then once clicked on it takes you to the following Google Sharing window: